-5.1 Budget.
-The Branch activities shall be based on a budget proposed by the Board and approved by the Section Board.

-5.2 Duties of the Board of Directors.
-Duties of the Board shall include management of the Branch, overseeing the various activities within the Branch, and communicating with the Section.

-5.3 Duties of the Officers.
-The duties of Officers shall be those usual for such Officers.

-5.4 Annual Report.
+- 5.1 Budget.
+The Branch activities shall be based on a budget proposed by the Board and approved by the Board. - 5.2 Duties of the Board of Directors.
+Duties of the Board shall include management of the Branch, overseeing the various activities within the Branch, and communicating with the Section. - 5.3 Duties of the Officers.
+The duties of Officers shall be those usual for such Officers. - 5.4 Annual Report.
 The Board shall oversee the preparation of the Branch Annual Report, which shall be submitted to the Section in accordance with published requirements.

-Article 6: Officers and Directors
+ARTICLE 6.
+OFFICERS AND DIRECTORS

-6.0 Officers.
-The Officers of the Branch shall be a President, a President-Elect, a Vice President, a Secretary and a Treasurer.

-6.1 Board of Directors.
-The Board of Directors shall consist of the Officers, the immediate Past President available and willing to serve, and the Chairs of Standing Branch committees and Subsidiary Organizations.

-NOTE: If these Bylaws are for a Subsidiary Organization, the organization would likely have a Chair in lieu of a President.
-If the Branch has Directors, they should also be members of the Board.

-6.2 Terms.
-All Officers, except the President, shall be elected for terms of one (1) year, which shall begin at the close of the Section Annual Meeting and continue until their successors are elected and assume the offices.

-6.2.1 Term of the President.
+- 6.0 Officers.
+The Officers of the Branch shall be a President, a President-Elect, a Vice President, a Secretary and a Treasurer. - 6.1 Board of Directors.
+The Board of Directors shall consist of the Officers, the immediate Past President available and willing to serve, and the Chairs of Standing Branch committees and Subsidiary Organizations. - NOTE: If these Bylaws are for a Subsidiary Organization, the organization would likely have a Chair in lieu of a President.
+If the Branch has Directors, they should also be members of the Board. - 6.2 Terms.
+All Officers, except the President, shall be elected for terms of one (1) year, which shall begin at the close of the Section Annual Meeting and continue until their successors are elected and assume the offices. - 6.2.1 Term of the President.
 The term of office for the President shall be one (1) year.
-The President-elect shall succeed to the office of President at the close of the Section Annual Meeting.

-6.3 Vacancies.
-A vacancy in the office of President shall be filled by the Presidentelect.
+The President-elect shall succeed to the office of President at the close of the Section Annual Meeting. - 6.3 Vacancies.
+A vacancy in the office of President shall be filled by the President-elect.
 A vacancy in the office of President-elect shall be filled by the Vice President.
 Other vacancies shall be filled for the unexpired term by appointment by the Branch Board.

-Article 7: Elections
+ARTICLE 7.
+ELECTIONS

-7.0 Nominating Committee.
+- 7.0 Nominating Committee.
 The Nominating Committee shall choose one (1) or more Candidates for election to each office, except the office of President, and obtain the consent of each Candidate to serve if elected.
 In addition, Candidates may be nominated by written petition containing (XX) signatures of Subscribing Members.
-The Nominating Committee shall set the date by which nominations must be received.
+The Nominating Committee shall set the date by which nominations must be received. - 7.1 Ballots.

-7.1 Ballots.
 The Secretary shall send a ballot, containing a list of all Nominees, Petition Nominees, and a space for a write-in vote for another Nominee for each office, to each Subscribing Member of the Branch at least twenty (20) days prior to the Section Annual Meeting.

-7.2 Tallying the Ballots.
+[If you do not allow petitions or write-ins then I would remove this sentence) - 7.2 Tallying the Ballots.
 Ballots returned to the Secretary up to the time of counting shall be opened and counted at the Annual Meeting by three (3) tellers appointed by the President.
-For each office the Nominee receiving the highest number of votes cast shall be declared elected.

-NOTE: If Branch balloting is done in conjunction with the Section ballots, the wording in paragraphs 7.2 and 7.3 will need to be amended to specify who collects and counts the ballots, i.e., Section Secretary and President vs. the Branch Secretary and President.
+For each office the Nominee receiving the highest number of votes cast shall be declared elected. - NOTE: If Branch balloting is done in conjunction with the Section ballots, the wording in paragraphs 7.2 and 7.3 will need to be amended to specify who collects and counts the ballots, i.e., Section Secretary and President vs. the Branch Secretary and President.
 For other Subsidiary Organizations, the timing and process of balloting may differ.

-Article 8: Meetings
+ARTICLE 8.
+MEETINGS